qutang/mhealth-storage-format/event-filename.md

 {% method %}
 ### EventType

-1. Used to describe the type of event.
+1. Used to describe the type of event, should be locally unique.

 2. CamelStyle, allowed characters: *alphabets* and *digits*.